 Renters who lack perfect credit and have not been able to save a big downpayment mayÂ still become FHA homebuyers.
 The FHA 203(b) home loan has been around since 1934, according to the Federal Housing Administration.Â

 For those who are tired of renting and want to put down roots, the FHA home loan might be their best shot.

-Here are three stories of people whoÂ badly wanted to buy, and who fulfilled that desire with an FHA mortgage.Click to see today's rates (Mar 24th, 2017)
+Here are three stories of people whoÂ badly wanted to buy, and who fulfilled that desire with an FHA mortgage.Click to see your FHA loan eligibility (Apr 29th, 2017)

 A young couple wanted to buy their first house, but they were working with a pretty tight cash budget.
 They had about $3,000 for a downpayment for a property near the Columbus, Ohio, area.

 â€śWe had, after all, just paid for a wedding,â€ť Ruth Awad explained. â€śWe narrowed our focus to homes in Clintonville, even though the market around here was hot and most of the houses were at the tippy-top of our price range.â€ť

 The couple kept putting in bids and getting passed over for cash offers.